 Time management is crucial for the success of any working professional – but even more so when you’re a contractor.

 Try and be strict with the boundaries between work and home (a challenge in these Covid-19 times when you are likely to be working from home).
 Ensure you take the time to plan your working days, prioritise your tasks and set daily objectives to achieve.

 That being said, given the current business climate, agility is paramount.
 So, don’t become so rigid with your time management strategies that you don’t have wiggle room to flex.
 Remember to organise time for quiet work, collaborative work and social interactions to ensure you can take care of business and be the team player everyone needs you to be.

 Switch off on your time off

 Easier said than done, we know!

 According to research, over the last two decades, the hours of work for professionals has increased by 15% whilst leisure time has decreased by 33% – but this doesn’t have to be the case as a contractor.
 You can be in control of the hours you want to work, versus the time off you want to have.
-With good planning, you should also be able to truly relax in a work-free zone when you have your allocated time off between contracts.
+With good planning, you should also be able to truly relax in a work-free zone when you have your allocated time off between contract work.
 Switch off your phone or your laptop, or at least keep your work-related notifications to a minimum.
 Try to only respond to priorities, if it isn’t essential it can wait.